-A well-laid system gives you the ability to continuously interact with carriers, shippers, and infrastructure support providers for the execution of your Freight Management services, which has far-reaching implications for everyone in the supply chain ecosystem.
+A well-laid supply chain digital twin system gives you the ability to continuously interact with carriers, shippers, and infrastructure support providers for the execution of your Freight Management services, which has far-reaching implications for everyone in the supply chain ecosystem.

-For Companies — it allows better analysis (both historic and predictive) to inform better decisions, helps you handle process modeling better for on-the-fly optimization, and gives you an edge when it comes to making split-second decisions that can make or break error-free operational efficiency.
+For Companies — A supply chain digital twin allows better analysis (both historic and predictive) to inform better decisions, helps you handle process modeling better for on-the-fly optimization, and gives you an edge when it comes to making split-second decisions that can make or break error-free operational efficiency.

-For 3PLs — it allows a more error-free execution and facilitates higher fulfillment rates, which improves customer satisfaction and enhanced OTIF performance.
+For 3PLs — A supply chain digital twin allows a more error-free execution and facilitates higher fulfillment rates, which improves customer satisfaction and enhanced OTIF performance.
 A well-executed supply chain management system also allows you to provide end-to-end visibility to your customers, helping you improve order management, reduce the total cost of operations, and improve customer experience.

-For Freight Forwarders — it improves margins as well as your ability to serve customers by autonomously optimizing the process of booking available space on cargo airlines and ocean carriers to ship at the lowest cost possible.
+For Freight Forwarders — A supply chain digital twin improves margins as well as your ability to serve customers by autonomously optimizing the process of booking available space on cargo airlines and ocean carriers to ship at the lowest cost possible.
 The system liaises with external systems to give you better end-to-end visibility, allowing you to provide the same kind of visibility to your customers improving customer satisfaction.
 It helps you optimize operations, revenue, and margins, and lets you achieve operational flexibility, which works toward reducing your TCO (Total Cost of Operations).